MuerteSeguraZ/dartcord/README.md

 ## Features

-* Send, fetch, edit, and delete messages
+* Send, fetch, edit, and delete messages.
+Embed support included.
 * Add and remove reactions
 * Manage guilds, members, channels, and roles
 * Create, modify, and delete roles and channels
+* Create, modify, and delete categories
+* Create, modify, and delete webhooks
 * Listen to Discord gateway events like messages and bot readiness

 ## Requirements